Welcome to ONE

 Olivia joined the ONEIG Executive in August 2020 and completed her BScN from Nipissing University and Infusion Therapy Certificate from York University.
 Olivia's final research paper for her undergraduate program was on the importance of environmental health from a nursing perspective.
 Her interest regarding the environment arose from extensive travel at a young age to various countries and national parks.
 She is a great advocate for citizen science and volunteers time with projects such as Mission Monarch, Adopt-A-Pond Wetland Conservation & Clam Counter in association with the Toronto Zoo, and the Killarney Loon Count in collaboration with Bird Studies Canada.
 Olivia served as a Consultation Representative at the RNAO Annual AGM, and is an active RNAO member.
 She is passionate about issues such as clean drinking water and reduction of waste produced by hospitals.

-Membership ENO: Samson Elijah
+Membership ENO: Saddat Ghauri

 Past Chair: Elise Skinner, BA, MScN, RN